Host to client redirection

 - If the server VDA is Windows Server 2008 R2 SP1, you do not need to set registry keys or Group Policy.

 - If the server VDA is Windows Server 2012, Windows Server 2012 R2, or Windows Server 2016, you must set registry keys and Group Policy.

 Using Registry Editor incorrectly can cause serious problems that might require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.

-- Copy the text between “Reg file start” and “Reg file end” below, and paste it in Notepad.
+- Copy the text between “Reg file start” and “Reg file end” in the example, and paste it in Notepad.

-- Save the Notepad file with “Save As” as type All Files and the name ServerFTA.reg.
+- Save the Notepad file using “Save As” and the type All Files and the name ServerFTA.reg.

 - Distribute the ServerFTA.reg file to the servers using Active Directory Group Policy.